WebCorvus/School-Secretary/CONTRIBUTING.md

     cd app/
     npm run lint
     ```
-    *We recommend integrating ESLint and a formatter like Prettier into your code editor to automatically format your code on save.*
+    _We recommend integrating ESLint and a formatter like Prettier into your code editor to automatically format your code on save._

 ### API and Frontend Synchronization

 A critical part of the workflow is ensuring that the frontend application and the backend API are always in sync.

 When you add or modify an endpoint in the Django API (e.g., in `api/school/urls.py`):

 1.  **Update Frontend Configuration**: You must update the corresponding route in the frontend.
 The API routes used by the app are defined in `app/src/config.ts`.
 2.  **Update Frontend Service**: Modify or create the frontend service or hook (e.g., in `app/src/hooks/` or `app/src/services/`) that consumes the endpoint.
 3.  **Verify Manually**: After making these changes, you **must** manually test the entire flow.
 Navigate to the relevant page in the application and verify that the frontend correctly fetches data from or sends data to the new/updated backend endpoint.
 Check the browser's developer console for network errors.

 ### Testing

+Creste tests for all that you create (if applicable).
+Furthermore, reste the project until do it succefully.
 Tests are mandatory and are checked in our CI pipeline.

 -   **Backend Tests**: Written using Django's native test framework.
 Run them with:
     ```bash